 This insect is originally from the West part of the U.S.A. and can be found also in its southern neighbor - Mexico.

 They can bite, but they are not poisonous (although many think they are).

 Well, to first solve the "cricket" mystery, like real crickets these insects produce a song during mating and they maneuver around by hopping.

-As for "Jerusalem" - no one really knows, but some say that once this bug was named a "skull insect" and thus it was thought to be reference to Skull Hill - near the place where Jesus was crucified in Jerusalem.
+As for "Jerusalem" - no one really knows, but some say that once this bug was named a "skull insect" and thus it was thought to be reference to Skull Hill - near the place where Jesus Christ was crucified in Jerusalem.
 Is this true?
-I don't know - but it's a nice explanation, right? :)
+I don't know - but it's a nice explanation, don't you think? :)